adamsilver/maintainablecss.com-jekyll/_chapters/08-modifiers.md

 ## Final thought

 Modifiers are a good way to reuse styles across a well understood element.
 But, the modifier itself should be a tweak.
-If it contains a lot of overrides, then modifiers are probably not the way to go.
+If it contains a lot of overrides, then modifiers are not the way to go.
+Instead use a [module](/chapters/modules/).